mikhailstasyuk/obsidian-notes/music/Phrase.md

 		- Increasingly dissonant harmony.

 - Punctuation
-	Rhythmic or textural changes can create varied deg
+	Rhythmic or textural changes can create varied degrees of punctuation.